Meng Da

+Background

+Meng Da was a son of Meng Ta (孟他; fl.160-170), who was Inspector of Liang province during the reign of Emperor Ling of Han.

 Service under Liu Zhang and Liu Bei

-Meng Da originally served Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing).
+Meng Da originally served Liu Zhang, the governor of Yi Province (covering present-day Sichuan and Chongqing).
 He defected to another warlord, Liu Bei, when the latter invaded Yi Province in the early 210s and seized control of the province from Liu Zhang.
 Liu Bei sent Meng Da to guard Jiangling (江陵), and promoted him to Administrator (太守) of Yidu (宜都) later after settling Yi Province.
 Meng Da's original courtesy name was "Zijing", but he changed it to "Zidu" to avoid naming taboo because "Zijing" was also the courtesy name of Liu Bei's uncle.

 In 219, Meng Da was ordered to lead a force from Zigui (秭歸) to attack Fangling (房陵).
 After conquering Fangling, Meng Da advanced further north and captured another city, Shangyong (上庸), where he rendezvoused with Liu Feng, Liu Bei's adoptive son.
 Later that year, when Liu Bei's general Guan Yu was trapped by enemy forces in Jing Province, Guan requested reinforcements from Liu Feng and Meng Da, but they refused.
 Guan Yu was eventually captured by forces of the eastern warlord Sun Quan and was executed.